Legend-Master/vscode-settings-presets/README.md

 # Settings Presets extension for Visual Studio Code

-A vscode extension for applying settings presets to the workspace.
+A vscode extension for applying settings presets to the workspace

 ## Features